Call Now For An Assessment Of Your Needs: (410) 390-3101

 Prosecutors will also consider other aspects of your case to decide whether to bring additional charges or enhance the penalties.
 If a police officer discovers you smoking or using marijuana in public, you will face a $500 civil penalty.
 Additionally, if you have already been convicted of a marijuana-related crime, you will face higher penalties and potentially higher fines.
 If the officer arresting you suspected that she was not using the marijuana for your personal use.
 Still, you intended to distribute the marijuana, you will face a more serious drug distribution charge.

-The Penalties for Selling Marijuana in Maryland
+The Penalties For Selling Marijuana In Maryland

 Prosecutors will consider the amount of marijuana present at your arrest, the presence of baggies, scales, and any other evidence that you intended to distribute the marijuana to other people.
 When prosecutors discover any of this evidence, they will consider bringing drug distribution charges against you.
 Drug distribution charges are highly subjective.
 Your defense lawyer will be able to investigate your case and argue that the prosecutor should drop your charges down to simple marijuana possession.